cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ***** Generating merge bashscripts...
 ***** Running merge_hdf_files.py in the MAGIC data files...
 Process name: merging_CrabTeste
-To check the jobs submited to the cluster, type: squeue -n merging_CrabTeste
+To check the jobs submitted to the cluster, type: squeue -n merging_CrabTeste
 ```

 This script will slice the proton MC sample according to the entry "proton_train" in the "config_general.yaml" file, and then it will merge the MAGIC data files in the following order: